MileRoss/data_engineering_with_AWS/4_data_pipelines_with_airflow/project_4_data_pipelines_with_airflow/README.md

 	- Log data: `s3://udacity-dend/log_data`
 	- Song data: `s3://udacity-dend/song_data`

-Some data engineering peers complained on the [Knowledge platform](knowledge.udacity.com) that they either had problems or weren't able to complete copying the datasets to their S3 buckets, so I decided to not copy the data but use it directly from the source.
+Some data engineering peers complained on the [Knowledge platform](knowledge.udacity.com) that they either had problems (or weren't able to complete) copying the datasets to their S3 buckets, so I decided to not copy the data but use it directly from the source.

 ### Steps

-* Inspected the [project repository](https://github.com/udacity/cd12380-data-pipelines-with-airflow) provided by the client, which includes the following folders and files:
+* Inspected the client-provided [project repository](https://github.com/udacity/cd12380-data-pipelines-with-airflow), which includes the following folders and files:

 - [README](https://github.com/udacity/cd12380-data-pipelines-with-airflow?tab=readme-ov-file) – file with requirements and instructions
 - [create_tables.sql](https://github.com/udacity/cd12380-data-pipelines-with-airflow/blob/main/create_tables.sql)